Why a tiled roof

 You’re not building a room.
 You’re unlocking one.

 A full single-storey rear extension typically runs £35,000–£60,000 once you factor in foundations, walls, roof, glazing, plastering, decorating and a new floor — before VAT and any planning costs.
-A Supalite tiled roof transforms the room you already have for a fraction of that, in a fraction of the time, and without losing any of the conservatory’s windows or doors.
+A Supalite tiled roof transforms the room you already have for typically £8,000–£20,000 depending on conservatory size and specification — roughly a sixth to a third of the cost — in 5 to 10 days rather than 8 to 16 weeks, without losing any of the conservatory’s windows or doors.

 For most homes, it’s the most cost-effective square-meter you’ll ever spend on a property — because you already paid for the floor space the first time round.
 You’re just making it count.